esmanning/al-folio-esmanning.github.io/_pages/about.md

 I pronounce my name /ˈɛmə ˈmænɪŋ/.

 When referring to me with [third-person pronouns](https://kconrod.medium.com/pronouns-101-introduction-to-your-loved-ones-new-pronouns-3fef080266d0) in English, please use either they/them or he/him.
 If you're talking about me in a language other than English that marks gender grammatically, any non-feminine forms are fine.

-As far as titles, I use the gender-neutral title 'Mx.' for now, though I hope to replace that soon with 'Dr.'